 This tip comes straight from my mother.
-Growing up she taught me that as I went about from room to room, I should never be empty handed.
+Growing up she taught me that as I went about from room to room, I should never be empty handed (she got a lot more relaxed about this over the years though).
 Going to your bedroom?
 Take your books on the table with you.
 Heading into the living room?
 Take your keys with you and put them on the key rack.
 There is ALWAYS something to put back.
-Especially when you have a child, a baby-child & and an older husband-child.
+Especially when you have children, a baby & and an older husband-child.

 Clean Up Your Kitchen, Every Night.
 No Excuses.

 While cooking dinner at night I always have the best intentions of cleaning as I go.
 I’ve gotten pretty good at this, but still find a fair amount of dishes in the sink once dinner has ended.
 (And do you want to hear something truly horrifying?
 I don’t own a dishwasher.
 Ahhhhh!
 The horror!)
-Anyhow, I do my own dishes and I have survived to tell about it.
+Anyhow, I do my own dishes and I have survived to tell about it – I know some people think I’ve never washed a dish in my life.
 No matter who cooks, everyone who eats helps to clean up.
 We zip through the dishes, washing, drying and putting away.
 A 30 second wipe down of counters, and flip on the robot vacuum and turn off the kitchen lights.
 We are done.

 Give Yourself a Break

 After saying all this, the biggest lesson I have learned is to let it go.
 Life isn’t about dishes.
-It will not matter if they sat there for a little while.
+I know it comes as surprise for some people.
+It will not matter if these dishes sat there for a little while.
 So long as the big messes are cleaned up, germs and the fundamental things are cleaned up, the health and sanity of myself and my family matters most.
 We work hard, we are a great family and we deserve a little break.

 Sudanese-American working mom of three.
 Free Spirit.
 Idea Curator.
 Her brain moves faster than her body can go.
 A laid back chic who walks around with that stereotypical hippie vibe.She is never afraid to give you her unsolicited opinion about gentle parenting.
 Esraa has been actively over-sharing her motherhood and parenting stories on social media since 2008.